 New versions of cygwin do not include root certs by default so you need to install a "ca-certificates-1.*-*" package!

 - Non-cygwin: Download depot_tools.zip and decompress it.
-Do not use drag-n-drop extract from Explorer, this will not extract the hidden ".git" folder which is necessary for depot_tools to autoupdate itself.
+IMPORTANT: DO NOT use drag-n-drop or copy-n-paste extract from Explorer, this will not extract the hidden ".git" folder which is necessary for depot_tools to autoupdate itself.
 You can use "Extract all..." from the context menu though.

 depot_tools to the end (not start!) of your PATH: